 Treasure: (money, candy, special book, special toy, etc.)

-Common Good: (Help students understand that this means all of us.)
+Common Good: (something that is good for everyone - this means all of us.)

-Students should make an illustration of an example of philanthropy in their journals.
-Depending on ability, have students dictate a sentence, label their picture or write a sentence to tell about the act.
-Teacher will assess understanding through observation of illustrations and student explanation.
-Illustration must relate to philanthropy in the form of sharing, helping, etc. Mastery would require the students to tell about their picture and explain why it shows an act of philanthropy.
-Mastery may also be assessed through writing if the student is able to write a simple sentence explaining his/her picture.
+Students illustrate an example of philanthropy in their journals.
+Depending on ability, have students dictate a sentence, label their picture, or write a sentence.
+Illustration relates to philanthropy in the form of sharing, helping, giving for the good of another.
+Mastery is demonstrated when the student tells about their picture and explains why it shows an act of philanthropy.

 Strand PHIL.I Definitions of Philanthropy